NonStopTuning Driver Chelsea DeNofa Triumphs At 2012 XDC Rnd 4, Hyperfest

 The team share the tale of an old 1988 Ford Diesel truck, which they had to buy on the road on their way back from an event in Arizona after the truck they had for the trailer was t-boned and totaled.

-“We had serious issues with the truck on the road, but we grew quite fond of it eventually,” Rahimi said.
+“We had serious issues with the truck on the road, but we grew quite fond of it eventually,” said Mike.
 “Will named the truck Betsy.”

 Unexpected expenses like this sheds a little light on some of the struggles faced on the road in this sport.